Lungren2/PyProcessor/README.md

 ### Common Issues

-1. **ModuleNotFoundError**: If you encounter `ModuleNotFoundError: No module named 'video_processor'`, make sure you've installed the package with `pip install -e .`
+1. **ModuleNotFoundError**: If you encounter `ModuleNotFoundError: No module named 'pyprocessor'`, make sure you've installed the package with `pip install -e .`

 2. **FFmpeg Not Found**: Ensure FFmpeg is installed and available in your system PATH